gazpachu/joanmira/pages/blog/2017-05-23---move-your-react-json-api-project-from-redux-to-mobx/index.md

 category: work
 ---

-UPDATE June 2022: I'm not very fond of using MobX in React projects anymore.
-It's better to keep everything under the same functional programming paradigm.

-After a few projects using Redux, I've realised that it might not be the best solution for all kind of projects.
+After a few projects using Redux, I've realized that it might not be the best solution for all types of projects.
 Don't get me wrong, redux works great, but I tend to find myself procrastinating a bit whenever I have to add a new value to the state tree.
 Perhaps is due to the amount of code required to do it.

 Anyway, this post is going to be about MobX.
 I will explain step by step the changes I had to do to make it work.
 Note that I am also using JSON API, so I will cover this aspect as well.